stevencombs/retrocombs.github.io/_posts/2014-12-31-mac-users-guide-to-chromebook.md

 # Conclusion
 In later posts I'll likely share more specific Chromebook tips and tricks.
 This post simply covers the basics of Chrome OS and how to best make a transition from a Mac to a [Chromebook](https://www.google.com/chrome/devices/) or [Chromebox](http://www.amazon.com/gp/product/B00IT1WJZQ/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00IT1WJZQ&linkCode=as2&tag=bricinmypockb-20).

-In short, I’ve found my little $150 device to be an excellent device to throw in my bag for meetings, travel or Internet browsing.
+In short, I've found my little $150 device to be an excellent device to throw in my bag for meetings, travel or Internet browsing.
 It often sits on my bed stand or next to the living room sofa.
 If I need to type, I always reach for the Chromebook rather than my iPad.
 Even with my bluetooth iOS keyboard, I find the typing experience on my Chromebook to be much better.

 Except for some heavy work tasks that include Microsoft Office documents, there’s really not much I cannot do with my Chromebook.
 I would highly recommend a Chromebook for K-12 students, grandparents or anyone who simply uses a laptop to browse the web.
 Chrome OS has come a long way and is very capable.
-I’m excited to see what new features roll out in the near and distant future and I am glad I have a device where I can discover these new features going forward.
+I'm excited to see what new features roll out in the near and distant future and I am glad I have a device where I can discover these new features going forward.